mdevana/ObjectTracking_in_2D_camera_images/README.md

 <img src="output_images/MP7_Keypoints.PNG" width="400" height="248" />

 As seen from the statistics , BRISK detector detects the maximum number of keypoints.
 AKAZE and FAST detects the next maximum number of keypoints.
+The images below show the distribution of keypoints in the image for different detectors.

 Keypoints detected by Harris detector
 <img src="output_images/image_kpts0_HARRIS_BRISK.png" width="820" height="248" />